MaimunaSun/Classification-of-Land-Cover-Type/README.md

 # Classification-of-Land-Cover-Type
 This project applies data science and machine learning techniques to classify different types of land cover.
+The repository includes multiple files: the .ipynb Jupyter Notebook files are intended for use in a development environment such as GitHub.dev, Google Colab, or Jupyter Lab, while the corresponding .py Python files are provided for easy code preview directly on GitHub.